pdee/pdee/doc/variables-python-mode.rst

 py-python3-command-args
 -----------------------
-List of string arguments to be used when starting a Python3 shell.
+String arguments to be used when starting a Python3 shell.

 py-ipython-command
 ------------------